-Conclusion
+Conclusion:

-The Claimants seek a permanent settlement with the US Navy and Airforce.
+The Claimants seek a permanent settlement with the United Kingdom Ministry of Defense (MOD).
 Any claims settled under this procedure are considered binding upon Claimants and their successors in interest.
-Claimants are represented by US counsel who is also a member of the bars of Naval Criminal Appeals Court and US Military Court of Appeals and who has represented claimants in complex restitution matters.
-Claimants have been advised that if a Claims Commission convened, an award rendered and accepted, this is a final settlement of all claims against the US military regarding Diego Garcia Atoll.
-Claimants do not waive any remedy against other parties including the United Kingdom.
+Claimants are represented by counsel who has rights of audience to the BIOT Supreme Court.
+Claimants have been advised that if an award rendered and accepted, this is a final settlement of all claims against the UK military regarding Diego Garcia Atoll.
+Claimants do not waive any remedy against other parties including the United Kingdom Foreign and Commonwealth Office, British Indian Ocean Territory Administration, or the United States of America.